lakshya-wahi/lakshya-wahi/README.md

 ## Currently

 - Building software for autonomous and robotic systems
-- Building an AI-powered movie recommendation system using machine learning
+- Designing an initial architecture for a machine-learning movie recommendation system
 - Developing multiplayer Roblox games, including a football manager and a cooperative dinosaur survival game
 - Learning and practicing data structures and algorithms on Leetcode/Codeforces